baryshev/ect/README.md

 });
 ```

-NOTE: root folder must be on the same domain to avoid cross-domain restrictions.
+Note: root folder must be on the same domain to avoid cross-domain restrictions.

 ## License